metinbulus/pwrss/README.md

 <!---
 ## Giving back

-If you find this package helpful, please consider donating to the jamovi project (via the Patreon-link on the left side).
+&#10;If you find this package helpful, please consider donating to the jamovi project (via the Patreon-link on the left side).
 If you can't give money, but would like to support us in another way, you may contribute to translating [jamovi](https://hosted.weblate.org/engage/jamovi/), the [jamovi documentation](https://hosted.weblate.org/engage/jamovidocs/), or the textbook [”learning statistics with jamovi“](https://hosted.weblate.org/engage/jamovi/) into your language.

-Thank you for your support!
+&#10;Thank you for your support!
 --->